 Note: Students must follow the admissions process regarding interviews and testing in compliance with EMS rules and regulations as set forth by the Tennessee Department of Health, Division of Emergency Medical Services and the RSCC Paramedic program.
-A Paramedic Admissions Committee considers all eligible applicants and recommends applicants to the Allied Health Science Admission Committee.
+A Paramedic Admissions Committee considers all eligible applicants and recommends applicants to the Health Science Program Admissions Committee.
 Applicants must report if their license in any health care field has been suspended, revoked, or denied.

 |EMSP||1801||Fund. of Paramedic I||8|